aichukanov/multidraggable/README.md

 helper: clone | null.
 Show or not elements you're dragging on their start positions.

 snap: 'selector'.
 Snap CONTAINER with your elements to 'selector'.

+You can see how it works on illat.net